heptarch/heptarch.github.io/drafts/demon.md

 If I pulse to Chancery
 Lane from each colloid chamber, a few times a day, one year and $T
 \approx 700^\circ \text{ C}$
 should be sufficient.
-(Consult Foster and
-Grant about temperature.)
+(For LDPC: consult Foster and Grant about temperature.)
 Once he sends the corrections to be applied (using second encipherment scheme), need to tune and apply the rotation pulses.
 In the quaternionic formalism, the general pulse